HashkeyHSK/whale-staking/docs/PRODUCT_PLANS.md

-# Single-Tier Staking Product Plan
+# HSK Staking Product Plan

 ## I. Product Overview

-This plan is based on the Whale Staking contract architecture, providing two independent product schemes targeting different user groups:
+This plan is based on the Whale Staking contract architecture, providing a single staking pool for all users:

-- **Staking (Delegated Staking)**: For general users, low threshold, stable returns
+- **HSK Staking**: Single pool, open to all users, stable returns
-- ** ()**: For whales/institutions, high threshold, high returns

 ---

 ## II.
-Product 1: Staking (Delegated Staking)
+Product Configuration

 ### Product Positioning
-Delegated staking product for general users, lowering participation threshold, providing stable staking returns.
+Single staking pool product for all users, providing stable staking returns with low participation threshold.

 ### Target Users
+- All users (no whitelist required by default)
-- General retail investors
+- Retail investors
-- Small capital holders
+- Small and large capital holders
 - Users seeking stable returns

 ### Core Parameters